lrspeiser/Geometry-Gated-Gravity/paper.md

 # LogTail gravity: a minimally gated, isothermal‑tail modification that matches galaxy kinematics and weak‐lensing without dark matter

 **Abstract**
-We introduce **LogTail**, a phenomenological modification to galactic dynamics that adds a softly gated, isothermal‑like tail to the baryonic potential.
-The model lifts outer rotation speeds while preserving inner, Solar‑System–scale dynamics.
-On the SPARC sample, LogTail attains **\~90% median pointwise agreement** with observed outer rotation speeds under a single, global parameter set, with out‑of‑sample medians confirmed by 5‑fold cross‑validation.
-Its predicted acceleration–acceleration relation (RAR) is tight (orthogonal scatter ≈ **0.069 dex**) and its weak‑lensing prediction exhibits the required **ΔΣ ∝ 1/R** fall‑off with realistic amplitudes at 50–100 kpc.
-Baryonic Tully–Fisher fits derived from catalog‑anchored baryonic masses and model $v_{\rm flat}$ produce slopes consistent with the canonical $M_b \propto v^4$ scaling.
-We compare LogTail to GR, MOND, and halo fits, and outline why LogTail’s *additive tail in $v^2$* (rather than an acceleration‑law rewrite) better preserves inner dynamics while capturing flat outer curves.
-On CMB scales we treat TT bandpowers agnostically (no assumptions about expansion history), fitting simple late‑time “envelope” templates and the Planck lensing $\phi\phi$ amplitude; we find the TT data constrain any extra, lensing‑like smoothing to $\lesssim 0.6\%$ (95% CL), while the reconstructed $\phi\phi$ power is consistent with unity after proper normalization.
-A single, scale‑independent “slip” dial that maps dynamical vs. lensing responses sits near $\Sigma \simeq 0.97$, reconciling shear and CMB lensing at the parameter‑summary level.
-Collectively, these results show that **a minimal, inner‑safe tail added to baryonic dynamics accounts for flat rotation curves, a tight RAR, and galaxy–galaxy lensing**—without invoking particle dark matter or modifying the acceleration law à la MOND.
+We test a single, category‑blind modification of gravity calibrated on galaxies and transferred—without per‑object tuning—to clusters and CMB lensing.
+On the SPARC sample, our galaxy law (“LogTail”) reproduces outer rotation‑curve amplitudes with a median closeness of ≈90% using one global setting, matching state‑of‑the‑art modified‑gravity fits and approaching halo models while using no dark‑matter halo profiles.
+The model’s RAR is tight (orthogonal scatter ≈0.069 dex), and the weak‑lensing prediction exhibits the required ΔΣ ∝ 1/R fall‑off with realistic 50–100 kpc amplitudes.
+On CMB scales we fit shape‑preserving TT envelopes and the Planck φφ amplitude; TT constrains any extra lensing‑like smoothing to ≲0.6% (95% CL), and φφ is consistent with unity after proper normalization.

+Clusters remain the decisive check.
+With a baryon‑sourced PDE realization of the same law we predict the total field from the observed gas (and stars) and compare hydrostatic temperatures.
+Using one global setting (plus a small, literature‑motivated, uniform gas‑clumping factor), we come close to simultaneous agreement for Perseus (ABELL 0426) and A1689: Perseus passes at ≈0.30 median |ΔT|/T while A1689 sits at ≈0.60 on the boundary, with minor S0 shifts trading a few hundredths between them.
+We show this trade‑off explicitly and outline the short path—adding BCG/ICL stellar mass and finalizing cluster lensing overlays—to close the remaining ≈1–2×10⁻² in median fractional error.

 ---